bianca29092001/LAB2_project_group/4_von_Heijne/README_vh.md

 | **Negative**       | **108 (FP)** | **1679 (TN)** |

 The confusion matrix confirms a strong balance between true and false classifications, highlighting good sensitivity and a high proportion of correctly identified negatives.

+In addition, the **Precision–Recall curve** illustrates consistent model behavior, with high precision maintained over a broad recall range, supporting the overall balance observed in the confusion matrix.

 Overall, the PSWM trained with the von Heijne-based approach demonstrated solid generalization on unseen sequences, achieving reliable performance across multiple metrics.